olegnsv/GPIOControlBasics/README.md

 > _NOTE_:  _`$`_ the default symbol for a user shell and it means that the command should be executed without root privileges.
 Same logic applies for _`#`_, the default symbol for a root shell.

 ### 1. Navigation to directory and review
-GPIO hardware exposed in the file system under `/sys/class/gpio/` directory.
+GPIO controller exposed in the file system under `/sys/class/gpio/` directory.
 Using `cd`, we can change directories:
 ```bash
 $ cd /sys/class/gpio
 ```